 If you could perform anywhere in the world, where would you choose?

 I’ve actually done a fair few countries now over the last year.
 I’ve been to Hong Kong, I’ve been to Italy performing, I’m going to Poland, I’ve been everywhere.
 I went to Jamaica, didn’t perform but I went there and watched some performers.
 I don’t know to be honest because I’ve done all the Wembleys.

-So which is the favourite place you’ve performed in then?
+Which is your favourite place you’ve performed in?
 Which country have you enjoyed the most?